emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## Bingeflex
+### Score: 22/24
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be lowered. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 5 servers but does not auto-switch when one fails. ⚠️
+1. Site does have episode auto-next. ✔️
+1. Sites UI is pretty good, looks modern, shows results as you type. ✔️
+1. Has built in subs for most content + customization.  ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have continue watching. ✔️
+1. Gives recommendations on "more info" but could use more in terms of sorting / discoverability. ⚠️
+1. Site does not 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️

+***
 ## VidBox
 ### Score: 21/24
 1. Streams load very fast. ✔️